Wine Word of the Week: “Corked”

 The detection of a corked bottled of wine is also not always entirely straightforward since the presence of TCA can range in intensity.
 On the mild side, you just might think the bottle of wine you’re enjoying is a little “off,” but at its most potent, aromas of musty basement, wet newspaper and “funk” will assault your olfactory system and overpower any semblance of fruit, spice or other pleasant aroma you were hoping for.
+Wine in moderate amounts certainly has a good effect on the male body, but you should not drink much if you are taking cheap generic cialis.
 If you’re ever in doubt, don’t hesitate to ask your Sommelier or wine retailer to sample the wine in question for confirmation.
 A corked bottle should always be replaced with either a new bottle of the same wine (which will often be unaffected by taint) or another selection entirely and the customer should NEVER be required to pay for the spoiled bottle of wine.
 The wine’s distributor will credit the restaurant back the cost of the bad bottle.

 So whether it’s a $20 Chardonnay or $500 Bordeaux, the fact is 3-5% of ALL wines with cork closures are tainted by TCA or “corked.”
 Which begs the question, isn’t there a better method?
 The screwcap seems to be the logical heir to the cork throne, but despite technological advances which now allow wines to age under screwcap, there is continued resistance for a variety of reasons, not the least of which are tradition and romance.
 Ironically, I can’t think of anything less romantic then spending hundreds of dollars on a bottle of wine only to find after waiting 20 years to drink it, that it was doomed from the start by its closure, can you?